Oneirocom/Academy/week5/_overview.md

 Match a some text against a list of rules

 ### Text Template
+Create a template with variables and replace the variables with values

 ### Current Time
 Gives you the current time!